Teepee78/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 		* if the file is a regular file: school is a regular file
 		* if the file is not a regular file: (nothing)
 	* if the file does not exist: school file does not exist

+### 10-fizzbuzz

+	Displays numbers from 1 to 100, In a list format.

+	* Displays FizzBuzz when the number is a multiple of 3 and 5
+	* Displays Fizz when the number is multiple of 3
+	* Displays Buzz when the number is a multiple of 5
+	* Otherwise, displays the number